+The challenge here was to allow as many people in as possible, while ensuring funds were raised.
+And finding a structure that avoided the free for alls we’ve seen on some other launches resulting in network congestion, thousands of unhappy participants and incredibly skewed distribution with a handful of investors.
 So the team went to work to think of a structure that would achieve all of this and hopefully in doing so highlight Civic as a true thought leader in the blockchain space.
 Leading up to the announcement of the structure Vinny was vocal on social media and in interviews about their aim to improve the ways ICO’s are handled.
 The structure was revealed on Vinny’s blog on the 6th of June in a post entitled “The vanity headline is not the goal.”

 “So, by design, we’re not going to sell out in 30 seconds and the smaller buyers, who have been emailing us, will all get a fair chance to own some of the tokens”

 The structure was simple and clean and showed clear planning for token distribution, user acquisition and network effect as well as how the tokens could be used to fuel company growth and value after the offering.
 But Civic didn’t stop there…

 ICO Best Practice